Prior-Free Blackwell: Introduction

 \section{Introduction}

+A decision maker decides whether or not to assign binary treatment $T$ to the entire population.
+The latent state of the world is $(Y_{0},Y_{1},T)$, the data records the joint distribution $(Y_{T},T)$ of treatment $T$ and realized outcome $Y_{T}$, and the decision maker evaluates each action $a$ according to the worst-case expected outcome $Y_{a}$ over the set of latent distributions consistent with the data.
+What are the consequences of uncertainty about the unobserved counterfactual outcomes?

-This paper develops a fully prior-free model of experimentation in which the decision maker (i) does not know the prior distribution $\mu$ of the state variable; (ii) observes the entire distribution $E\mu$ of signals generated by known Blackwell experiment $E$; and (iii) ranks the actions in her action set $A$ according to their worst-case expected utility against the set of state distributions $\{\nu\vert E\nu=E\mu\}$ that are consistent with the data $E\mu$.
-If $E$ has full rank then $\mu$ is exactly identified; conversely, if $E$ does not have full rank then $\mu$ is only partially identified.
-We propose a partial ranking of experiments in which $E$ is \emph{robustly more informative }than $E'$ if for every decision problem $(\mu,A)$ the decision maker's maxmin payoff after observing the distribution of signals generated by $E$ is at least her maxmin payoff after observing the distribution of signals generated by $E'$.
+This paper develops a prior-free and empirically-motivated model of decision making in which the decision maker does not know the prior distribution $\mu$ of the state variable, observes the entire distribution $E\mu$ of signals generated by known experiment $E$, and ranks actions according to their worst-case expected utility over the set of state distributions $\nu$ satisfying $E\nu=E\mu$.
+We propose a partial ranking of experiments in which $E$ is \emph{robustly more informative }than $E'$ if for every decision problem the decision maker's maxmin payoff after observing the distribution of signals generated by the former is at least her maxmin payoff after observing the distribution of signals generated by the latter.

-In our main result, we show that $E$ is robustly more informative than $E'$ if and only if $E'$ is a linear transformation of $E$.
-While this implies immediately that $E$ is robustly more informative than $E'$ whenever the former is Blackwell more informative than the latter, we show by counterexample that the converse does not hold.
-In doing so, we establish that our order admits more comparable pairs of experiments than Blackwell's order.
+In our main result, we show that $E$ is robustly more informative than $E'$ if and only if the null space of $E$ is contained in the null space of $E'$.
+Economically, the set of beliefs consistent with observation of $E$ is a subset of the set of beliefs consistent with observation of $E'$.
+Algebraically, there exists a matrix $\Gamma$ such that $E'=\Gamma E$.
+Because $E$ is Blackwell more informative than $E'$ if and only if there exists a garbling matrix $G$ such that $E'=GE$, it follows immediately that $E$ is robustly more informative than $E'$ whenever the former is Blackwell more informative than the latter.
+We show by example that the converse does not hold; in doing so, we establish that the robust order admits strictly more comparable pairs of experiments than the classical order.

+The paper is organized as follows.
+First, we place the paper in the literature in Section \ref{sec: lit}.
+Next, we lay out the model and formalize the econometrics application in Section \ref{sec: model}.
+We establish our main characterization in Section \ref{sec: main result} and the connection to Blackwell in Section \ref{Section: robust weak}.
+Finally, we conclude in Section \ref{sec: concl}.
+All proofs are in the body.